Llandudno Junction F.C.: Second club

 A second Llandudno Junction entered the Vale of Conwy League at the start of the 1937–38 season.
 The team were promoted after finishing league runners-up in the 1945–46 season.
 Their first season in the Welsh League North saw them finish runners-up and in 1948–49 they were league champions.
 This league was at the time the highest level of league football in North and Central Wales.
 In 1954, this second incarnation of Llandudno Junction merged with Conwy to form Borough United.

+The club colours at this time were maroon tops and white shorts.